November 1, 2023

 That's the power of customer perception at work.

 Customer perception is how a person thinks and feels about a product, service, or company.
-Also known as consumer perception, it’s formed by a person’s direct experiences.
-These may include using a product or talking with the business’s customer support team.
+Also known as consumer perception, it's formed by a person's direct experiences—using a product, talking with a support team, or navigating a checkout flow.

 Customer perception is important because if customers feel positive about your business, they're more likely to buy again and recommend it to others.
-When people shop, they don’t just buy products or services.
-They also buy what they believe or feel about them.
+When people shop, they don't just buy products or services—they buy what they believe or feel about them.

 Here's why it matters so much:

-Measuring customer perception doesn’t need to be complex.
-It’s all about being a good listener, tune into customer signals, and, most importantly, be ready to evolve.
+Measuring customer perception doesn't need to be complex.
+It's all about being a good listener, tuning into customer signals, and—most importantly—being ready to evolve.

 Here are six ways to measure customer perception of your brand: